du-cki/comet/README.md

 To delete a file, make a DELETE request to the `/delete/:media_id` endpoint, replacing `:media_id` with the relevant file name and along with the password set in the Authorisation header.

-## ## Configuration
+## Configuration

-You can configure Comet by modifying the `comet-config.toml` file.
-Here are the available settings:
+You can configure Comet by modifying the `comet-config.example.toml` file.
+Here are the available settings (don't forget to rename the file into `comet-config.toml`):

 `bind_addr`: The IP address to bind the server to. <br />
 `bind_port`: The port to bind the server to. <br />